dataobservatory-eu/dataset/README.md

 model for data interchange on the web[^1].

-The development version of the `dataset` package is very significantly differnet from the CRAN release.
+The development version of the `dataset` package is very significantly different from the CRAN release.
 The documentation has not been rewritten yet!
 You can follow the discussion of this package on [rOpenSci](https://github.com/ropensci/software-review/issues/553).